Engoo Blog Travel & Fun

 Essential English Vocabulary for Cooking

-Not only is cooking an inexpensive way to eat delicious food, it can also be a fun and relaxing hobby.
+Cooking is a great way to try different delicious foods, but it can also be a fun hobby.

-If you’d like to give cooking a try, there are many excellent English websites with all kinds of dishes for you to discover.
-But in order to fully understand them, you’ll first need to know some basic English cooking terms.
+If you’d like to try cooking yourself, there are many English websites with great recipes for you to discover.
+But to understand them, you’ll first need to know some basic English cooking terms.

 A cutting board, knife and several small dishes of vegetables